vqming2k5/dellhack5540-efi/README.md

 # dell5540-efi

 #EFI for Dell Latitude E5540 (Hackintosh)

-Note: We no-longer supported this model with CLOVER (We are building Opencore to fixing this problem) due to the fact that USB (XHCI and EHxx) has critical problem!
+Note: We no-longer supported this model with CLOVER due to the fact that USB (XHCI and EHxx) has critical problem!
+OC (OpenCore) is going to be built... :3

 Supported version:
 - macOS 10.15.x (Catalina)